Skip to content

 Suppose you pick answer "(a) Zebras have stripes."
 But in fact, the correct answer was "(b) Zebras sometimes do not have stripes."

-What do you take-away from this mistake?
+What can you learn from this mistake?
 It is unlikely that the next LSAT will ask you about Zebras.
-Memorizing knowledge about Zebras will not help you.
+Instead, you'll need to revisit the argument to puzzle out why "sometimes not" weakened it.

 Reading identify what the author of a short passage is for and against

-Reasoning break down arguments by clarifying fact from conclusion
+Reasoning break down arguments by clarifying the facts from the conclusion

 Disclaimer